Forecasting Generative Amplification: Top pair production

 \subsubsection{Generative networks}

 Instead of the autoregressive generative network used for the toy studies, we use high-performance event generation networks.
-Conditional flow matching (CFM) generators with the Lorentz-equivariant L-GATr and LLoCa-Transformers define the state of the art~\cite{Brehmer:2024yqw,Favaro:2025pgz}.
+Conditional flow matching (CFM) generators with the Lorentz-equivariant L-GATr and LLoCa transformers define the state of the art~\cite{Brehmer:2024yqw,Favaro:2025pgz}.
 We also employ a vanilla transformer to quantify the gains from Lorentz equivariance.

 CFM generators encode phase space densities $p(x_0)$ sampled from a given latent distribution $p_\text{latent}(x_1)$.
 The continuous transition $x(t)$ is described either by an ordinary differential equation (ODE) or by a continuity equation,